sashat14/Availity-Assignment/Coding Exercise 3/README.md

 # Tell me about your proudest professional achievement.
 It can be a personal or school project.

-    My proundest accomplishement was completling capstone project for Lambda.
+    My proudest accomplishment was completing capstone project for Lambda.
 I fought so hard to get to that moment.
 It was difficult technically, emotionally, and psychologically.
 I wanted to postpone the project many times in the beginning but I stuck it out and learned so much.
 I became a better, stronger person for it.

 ## Tell me a about a book, blog, article or GitHub repo you read or liked recently, and why you like it and why you should recommend I do the same.